 One of the key steps on the path to financial stability and financial security is living below your means.
 This simply means you must always spend less than you earn.

-The best way to live below your means is to stick with your budget.
+The best way to live below your means is to stick within your budget.
 Get into the habit of planning for expenses and sticking to your plan.
-Begin by listing your everyday expenses such as rent, utilities, school fees, transportation, and food.
-Next, consider your variable expenses like medical bills, vacations, and car maintenance costs.
+Begin by listing your everyday expenses, such as rent, utilities, school fees, transportation, and food.
+Next, consider your variable expenses, like medical bills, vacations, and car maintenance costs.

 Depending on your circumstances, you may need to accept that making a meaningful dent in your debt every month requires making some sacrifices.
 Seek out low-cost or free ways to have fun, like taking a walk, reading, painting, baking, or spending time with loved ones.